 5. Take Breaks

-Taking breaks may seem counterintuitive regarding lawyer time management, but it is essential for maintaining productivity.
+Taking breaks may seem counterintuitive, but it is essential for maintaining productivity.
 Taking short breaks can help improve concentration, reduce stress, and prevent burnout.
 Take short breaks throughout the day to keep your energy levels up.

 6. Set Realistic Goals

 Setting realistic goals is critical to efficient time management.
 You may have several tasks to accomplish in a day, but setting achievable goals is essential.
-Setting unrealistic goals can lead to frustration and burnout.
-Break down larger tasks into smaller ones, and set realistic deadlines.
+Time management for attorneys is crucial, but unrealistic goals can lead to frustration and burnout.
+Break down larger tasks into smaller ones and set realistic deadlines.

 7. Avoid Multitasking